-4) The five rock caverns and 8km of tunnels, which cost a total of $1.7 billion, are just the first phase of the project.
+4) The five rock caverns and 8km of tunnels, which cost a total of $950 million, are just the first phase of the project.
 The nine storage galleries inside will provide 1.47 million cu m of storage, or 580 Olympic-sized pools worth of space.
 The capacity will double once the second phase is complete.

 5) This is not Singapore's first foray into large-scale underground storage.
 In 2008, the Singapore Armed Forces officially opened the Underground Ammunition Facility to store the military's munitions and explosives, freeing up about 400 football fields of space.